Marisol2201/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 - Star Wars:
   - Write a script that will play the StarWars IV episode in the terminal.
 - RTFM:
-  -Create a man page that looks exactly like this one and passes all checks.
+  - Create a man page that looks exactly like this one and passes all checks.